Death Rally

 This was a vehicular combat game that saw players compete in deadly races in order to raise money to acquire new cars and power-ups.
 The ultimate goal was to battle your way through the rest of the competition in order to get the chance to face off against a mysterious figure called the Adversary and become the undisputed champion of the rally.

 Back in the day, Death Rally was only ever released for MS-DOS, meaning that Amiga owners couldn't play it on their beloved machines, but now thanks to the efforts of the fan developer BSzili, an Amiga port of the game is finally available to play (as spotted by IndieRetroNews).
-At the moment, this is only a test version, lacking music, multiplayer, and fixed gamepad controls, but it's seriously impressive work nonetheless.
+At the moment, this is only a test version, lacking music and multiplayer, but it's seriously impressive work nonetheless.

 These are the current requirements, according to BSzili: